The Story of Scranton School

 Scranton schoolhouse before deconstruction

 This is the sorry state of the Scranton schoolhouse just before deconstruction began in 2009.
-The vertical wainscoting under the eves was able to be saved.
+The vertical wainscoting under the eaves was able to be saved.
 Notice the bell tower is missing.

 Deconstruction of the roof is complete